libgit2/libgit2sharp/backlog.md

  - Favor overloads over optional parameters (http://msdn.microsoft.com/en-us/library/ms182135.aspx)
  - Ensure that types that are not supposed to be built by the Consumer do not expose a constructor.
  - Escape as early as possible from a method.
 Fight against the arrowhead effect (cf. http://elegantcode.com/2009/08/14/observations-on-the-if-statement/)

+### Wiki

+ - How to integrate LibGit2Sharp in an application?
+ - How do I do 'git xxx' with LibGit2Sharp? (cf. https://github.com/libgit2/libgit2sharp/wiki/What's-the-equivalent-to-'git-xxx'%3F)

 ### Tests